Slow Motion Daydream

 Slow Motion Daydream is the sixth studio album by Everclear.
 It was released in the U.S. in 2003 on Capitol Records and recorded in 2002.

 Production

 The first single released to radio from Slow Motion Daydream was "Volvo Driving Soccer Mom", followed by second single "The New York Times".

-Though the album debuted better than the band's last album at 33 on the Billboard charts, the album quickly fell off the charts.
-The album has sold 106,000 copies.
+Though the album debuted at number 33 on the Billboard 200 chart, higher than the band's last, it quickly fell off the charts.
+By July 2004, the album had sold 106,000 copies in the United States, according to Nielsen Soundscan.
+Spin listed the album as one of 2003's biggest commercial flops.

 This was the last album of new material to feature longtime members Craig Montoya and Greg Eklund who left the band later in August of that year.